 (T2) Ma Perkins

-(T3) Crisco Radio Newspaper: News w/Alan Jackson w/a
+(T3) Crisco Radio Newspaper: News w/Alan Jackson w/a report from

 Richard C. Hottelet